CtrlK

 Specificity

-Names the domain (TypeScript) and mentions some actions ('writing or refactoring'), but 'idiomatic patterns for clean, maintainable code' is somewhat vague.
-It doesn't list specific concrete actions like 'create type-safe interfaces, implement generics, configure strict compiler options'.
+It names the domain (TypeScript) and mentions some actions ('writing or refactoring') with targets ('classes, functions, modules, async logic'), but the core capability 'write idiomatic TypeScript patterns for clean, maintainable code' is somewhat vague—it doesn't list specific concrete actions like 'generate type-safe interfaces, implement generics, configure strict compiler options.'

 2 / 3